loda-lang/loda-programs/programs/oeis/list0.md

 * [A006516](http://oeis.org/A006516) ([L11 program](A006516.asm)): a(n) = 2^(n-1)*(2^n - 1), n >= 0.
 * [A006519](http://oeis.org/A006519) ([L03 program](A006519.asm)): Highest power of 2 dividing n.
 * [A006520](http://oeis.org/A006520) ([L17 program](A006520.asm)): Partial sums of A006519.
+* [A006522](http://oeis.org/A006522) ([L15 program](A006522.asm)): 4-dimensional analog of centered polygonal numbers.
+Also number of regions created by sides and diagonals of a convex n-gon in general position.
 * [A006527](http://oeis.org/A006527) ([L05 program](A006527.asm)): a(n) = (n^3 + 2*n)/3.
 * [A006528](http://oeis.org/A006528) ([L08 program](A006528.asm)): a(n) = (n^4 + n^2 + 2*n)/4.
 * [A006564](http://oeis.org/A006564) ([L30 program](A006564.asm)): Icosahedral numbers: a(n) = n*(5*n^2 - 5*n + 2)/2.